 One thing is for sure, though: self-care always looks like a comfy bed and a good night’s sleep, and that means indulging in some nice sheets!

 If you are used to sleeping on the same $10 sheets you bought when you went to college, you probably haven’t devoted much thought to the quality of your bedding.
 Sheets are sheets, right?
 Actually, wrong.

-Remember that time you slept in the fancy hotel with the free bottles of name-brand shampoo and the good coffee?
+Remember when you slept in the fancy hotel with the free bottles of name-brand shampoo and the good coffee?
 Good, then you probably know what luxury bedding feels like.
 Maybe you chalked up the coziness to being tired after traveling or the soft hotel mattress, but it was probably the sheets that made the experience heavenly.
-The good news is, you can (and should) sleep that well in your own home.
+The good news is you can (and should) sleep that well in your own home.